-Class will start with a 50-minute lecture followed by a 10-minute break.
-The second portion of the class will start with a 30-minute discussion during which sample problems will be worked and students will be allowed to ask questions and participate in group discussions regarding the course material being covered.
+Class will start with a 50-minute live lecture over Zoom, followed by a 10-minute break.
+The second portion of the class will start with a 30-minute Zoom discussion during which sample problems will be worked and students will be allowed to ask questions and participate in group discussions regarding the course material being covered.
 Another 10-minute break will be granted after this discussion session.
-The final 60 minutes of class will be used for lecture.
+The final 60 minutes of class will be used for a live lecture over Zoom.
+All lectures will be recorded and posted to Panopto.